-What’s so good about...
-FINAL FANTASY VII?Why is there still such an AVALANCHE of love for this game?
+What’s so good about FINAL FANTASY VII?Why is there still such an AVALANCHE of love for this game 25 years after release?
 Here are just 5 reasons...

-More than 20 years after its original release, people continue to play and sing the praises of this particular entry in the series.
-But some of you may be wondering why that is.
+It's fair to say that FINAL FANTASY VII is a fan favorite - even now, 25 years after its original release, people continue to play and sing the praises of this particular entry in the series.
+But if you haven't had the pleasure yet, you may be wondering: why?
 What makes this game stand out from all the others?

 The opening mission is the bomb